 So, once we have established the baselines—this complex and detailed work continues—how do we evaluate and deploy the right technologies?
 The goal is not just reducing venting or making flaring more efficient (although this is crucially important), but where technically and economically feasible, converting methane into something that adds tangible value.

-Accelerating GHG reduction technologies
+Accelerating industry adoption of GHG reduction technologies

 Technology developers have emissions reduction technologies that help industry comply with emerging regulations.
-But often there’s a gap—sometimes called the Valley of Death—where technologies fail because they can’t move through the research and development phase into commercialization.
+But often there’s a gap—sometimes called the Valley of Death—where potential new technologies fail because they can’t move through the research and development phase into commercialization.

 To help combat this, SRC created the Centre for the Demonstration of Emissions Reductions (CeDER) to help industry and technology developers test, demonstrate and validate technologies in real-world situations.
-This means technologies are adopted by industry faster—they’ve been proven to work—moving us quickly towards reducing methane emissions.
+This means technologies are adopted by industry faster—they’ve been demonstrated to work—moving us quickly towards reducing methane emissions.